On the Clique-Width of Unigraphs

 \section{Introduction}

 \emph{Clique-width} is a well-studied graph parameter~\cite{courcelle1993handle}.
 Clique-width can be seen as a generalization of another well-known graph parameter, \emph{treewidth}.
 If the treewidth of a graph is a constant, its clique-width is a constant~\cite{corneil2005relationship}.
 The converse is not true in general.
 For example, the complete graph with $n$ vertices has the treewidth $n$ but the clique-width 2 regardless of $n$.
 As shown in this example, clique-width can be bounded by a constant even for dense graphs, unlike treewidth.
 If the clique-width of a graph class is bounded, many problems that are NP-hard in general can be polynomial-time solvable for the class~\cite{courcelle2000linear,kobler2003edge,rao2007msol}.
-The fact motivates many studies to show that the clique-width of some graph classes are bounded~\cite{courcelle2000upper,golumbic2000clique} and that of others are not~\cite{brandstadt2003linear,golumbic2000clique}.
+The fact motivates several studies to show that the clique-width of some graph classes are bounded~\cite{courcelle2000upper,golumbic2000clique} and that of others are not~\cite{golumbic2000clique,brandstadt2003linear}.

 As a graph class whose clique-width is not known to be bounded, we focus on \emph{unigraphs}~\cite{johnson1975simple,li1975graphic}, that is, graphs uniquely determined by their degree sequences up to isomorphism.
 Unigraphs include important graph classes such as threshold graphs~\cite{chvatal1977aggregation}, split matrogenic graphs~\cite{hammer2004splitoids}, matroidal graphs~\cite{peled1977matroidal}, and matrogenic graphs~\cite{foldes1978class}.
-For all the subclasses, it is known that the clique-width is bounded by a constant~\cite{matrogenic_isgci}.
-However, for unigraphs, it is not known~\cite{unigraph_isgci}.
+For all these subclasses, it is known that the clique-width is at most 4~\cite{courcelle2000linear}.
+However, it is open for unigraphs.
 We think that there are two main reasons for the difference.
-First, although all the subclasses are hereditary, that is, closed under taking induced subgraphs, unigraphs are not.
+First, although all the subclasses are hereditary, that is, closed under taking induced subgraphs, unigraphs are not as shown in \cref{fig:unigraph_not_hereditary}.
 It makes the analysis of unigraphs difficult.
 Second, although there are many graph-theoretic studies for unigraphs, there are few algorithmic ones.
 Analyzing the clique-width of unigraphs is important to reveal algorithmic aspects of unigraphs.